Ontario Disability Tax Credit Versus ODSP and Their Benefits

 Unfortunately, many disabled persons in Canada mistakenly believe that they can only benefit from one of these programs at a time, thereby missing out on potentially thousands of dollars.
 And at first glance, it does look like you can only benefit from one program.

 However, ODSP recipients can still receive the tax credit.
 How?
 By transferring it to a relative.
-If you are disabled and don’t have taxes payable, but have a relative who assists in providing the “basic necessities of everyday life” (whether it be care or financial support), your relative can receive the Canadian Disability Tax Credit.
+If you are disabled and don’t have taxes payable, but have a relative who assists in providing the “necessities of everyday life” (whether it be care or financial support), your relative can receive the Canadian Disability Tax Credit.

 If eligible for the ODSP, you most likely also qualify for the Registered Disability Savings Plan (RDSP).
 Also offered by the Revenue Service, this program provides beneficiaries with an annual savings bond worth $1,000 (with the interest rate indexed to inflation).

-You can receive a bond every year until you’ve passed the threshold of $20,000, or reached the age of 50.
-By receiving the Disability Tax Credit, the ODSP and the RDSP, you can get help meeting daily expenses now, and ensure your financial security in the future.
+You can receive a bond every year until you’ve passed the threshold of $20,000 or reached the age of 50.
+By receiving the Disability Tax Credit, the ODSP, and the RDSP, you can get help meeting daily expenses now, and ensure your financial security in the future.

 Do You Need Help Filing for Benefits?

-Maybe you receive income or employment support from the ODSP, and want to receive an Ontario Disability Tax Credit as well.
+Maybe you receive income or employment support from the ODSP and want to receive an Ontario Disability Tax Credit as well.
 Or maybe you received a tax credit last year, but have a long-term disability that you’d like to receive ODSP benefits for.
 However, you want to do so without losing your tax credit.

 If you need advice on how to benefit from both programs, as well as assistance in submitting successful applications, call Disability Credit Canada.
 Our qualified social service experts specialize in helping people just like you.
 We can help you and your family get the benefits you need and deserve!